Learning visual policies for building 3D shape categories: Related work

 Our work is related to methods of Task and Motion Planing (TAMP)~\cite{garrett2015ffrob,lozano2014constraint,srivastava2014combined,toussaint2015logic}.
 Long-term task planning prohibits costly rollouts, hence, TAMP methods deploy preconditions and postconditions to actions and optimize symbolic planners~\cite{FIKES1971189}.
 While some of these methods solve impressive tasks, conditions require manual and task-specific design~\cite{Edelkamp2004PDDL2, He2015towards, paxton2019visual}.
 Moreover, TAMP methods typically operate in state-space~\cite{Garrett2018FFRobLS}, hence, their generalization to sensor-based input in the real world requires non-trivial scene understanding~\cite{Dantam2018AnIC}.
 In our work we learn visual policies and directly predict control sequences from image inputs.

 Convolutions Neural Networks (CNNs) have significantly advanced visual recognition~\cite{He2016DeepRL, fasterrcnn, newell2016stacked} and robotics, for example in tasks such as tossing objects~\cite{Zeng2019TossingBotLT}, cube stacking~\cite{popov-manipulation}, grasping~\cite{Lampe2013AcquiringLearning} and opening doors~\cite{Gu2016}.
 Direct methods for visual control avoid explicit scene reconstruction and derive actions directly from image observations.
 Such methods typically use Reinforcement Learning (RL)~\cite{kobber-survey} with auxiliary rewards~\cite{SACX} or Imitation Learning (IL)~\cite{robot-learning-survey, cad2real} relying on large amounts of demonstrations~\cite{Zhang2017DeepIL, Rahmatizadeh2017VisionBasedMM}.
+The complexity of problems addressed by direct methods is typically limited by the task length and the number of manipulated objects~\cite{SACX, Zhang2017DeepIL, Rahmatizadeh2017VisionBasedMM}.
 Indirect methods first estimate scene parameters~\cite{servoing, Andrychowicz2017HindsightER} such as object positions and orientations, and then deploy state-based planning strategies.
 Scene reconstruction from images, however, might be a more challenging task than solving a control task itself~\cite{pinto-grasp, lepetit2018}.
 We avoid drawbacks of direct and indirect methods and first solve the task in the simulated state space.
 We then use obtained solutions as automatic supervision for learning visual policies in the observation space.
 Inspired by~\cite{Levine2015End-to-EndPolicies, Mahler2017DexNet2D}, we render states and train visual policies for a real robot using BC~\cite{Pomerleau1989} and sim2real~\cite{learningsim2real2019, sim2real2017tobin}.